AdobeDocs/experience-manager-65.en/help/forms/using/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ## Use a custom XCI file

-An XCI file helps you set various properties of a document.
-Forms as a Cloud Service has a master XCI file.
-You can use a custom XCI file to override one or more default properties specified in the master XCI file.
+An XCI file helps you set various properties of a document. <!-- Forms as a Cloud Service has a master XCI file.--> You can use a custom XCI file to override one or more default properties specified in the your existing XCI file.
 For example, you can choose to embed a font into a document or enable tagged property for all the documents.
 The following table specifies the XCI options:

 |XCI option|Description|
 |--- |--- |